 Easy Cruffins by The BakerMama

-• Place each rolled piece in the greased muffin pan.
+• Place each wrapped piece in the greased muffin pan.

 Easy Cruffins by The BakerMama

-• Bake for about 18-20 minutes, rotating the pan halfway through the baking time.
-Remove from the oven and immediately remove the cruffins from the pan.
+• Bake on the middle rack of the preheated oven for about 18-20 minutes, rotating the pan halfway through the baking time, until the cruffins are golden brown and crisp on top.

 Easy Cruffins by The BakerMama